nf-core/nanoseq/docs/output.md

 [NanoPlot](https://github.com/wdecoster/NanoPlot)

 *Description*:
 PycoQC and NanoPlot give general quality metrics about your reads.
-It provides information about the quality score distribution across your reads, read lengths.
+It provides information about the quality score distribution across your reads, read lengths and other general stats.

 **Output directories**:
 * `pycoQC/`